 Aditya Parameswaran is an Assistant Professor in Computer Science at the University of Illinois (UIUC), with affiliate appointments at the Institute for Genomic Biology and the Beckman Institute for Advanced Science and Technology.
 He spent a year as a PostDoc at MIT CSAIL following his PhD at Stanford University, before starting at Illinois in August 2014.
 He develops systems and algorithms for "human-in-the-loop" data analytics, synthesizing techniques from database systems, data mining, and human computation.

 He has received the NSF CAREER Award (2017), the TCDE Early Career Award (2017), the Dean's Excellence in Research Award (2018) and the C. W. Gear Junior Faculty Award from the University of Illinois (2017), multiple "best" Doctoral Dissertation Awards (from SIGMOD, SIGKDD, and Stanford in 2014), an "Excellent" teacher award from Illinois (2016, 2017), a Google Faculty award (2015), the Key Scientific Challenges award from Yahoo!, five best-of-conference citations (VLDB 2010, KDD 2012, ICDE 2014, ICDE 2016, AISTATS 2017), a best demo honorable mention (SIGMOD 2017).
 He is an associate editor of SIGMOD Record, serves on the steering committee of the HILDA (Human-in-the-loop Data Analytics) Workshop, and has served on program committees of various database, data mining, web, systems, and crowdsourcing conferences.
-His research group is supported with funding from the NSF (CAREER, Medium, AITF, BigData), the NIH (2X), Adobe, the Siebel Energy Institute, and Google.
+His research group is supported with funding from the NSF (CAREER, Medium, AITF, BigData), the NIH (2X), the Toyota Research Institute, Adobe, the Siebel Energy Institute, and Google.

 I am an Associate Editor for SIGMOD Record, focusing on vision articles.
 Please consider sending us your most controversial and/or interesting papers!